What stage are you in your career, and what is your current affiliation?

-How did you become interested in researching racial equity in the research and treatment of addictive behaviors?
+How did you become interested in researching marginalized groups and substance use?

-Congrats on your recent work published in Psychiatric Services, “Conceptualizing the COVID-19, opioid use, and racism syndemic and its associations with traumatic stress.”
+Congratulations on your recent work published in the Journal of Substance Abuse Treatment, titled, “Perspectives on trauma and the design of a technology-based trauma-informed intervention for women receiving medications for addiction treatment in community-based settings.”
 What do you view as the key takeaways from this work that are important for Division 50 members to know?
 What are the implications of this work?

 How do you see your research interests evolving in the future?

-What would you like to share with someone in the field of addictive behaviors who is interested in examining racial equity in their own work?
+What would you like to share with someone in the field of addictive behaviors who is interested in examining marginalized groups in their own work?

-What do you think other researchers in the field of addictive behaviors should consider when conducting research with populations who may experience racial discrimination?
+What do you think other researchers in the field of addictive behaviors should consider when conducting research with marginalized populations?